CHRY-FM

-CHRY-FM branded as VIBE105 FM is a Canadian radio station.
-It is run by Canadian Centre for Civic Media and Arts Development Inc. broadcasting at 105.5 MHz in Toronto, Ontario and has also served as a community radio station for the residents of the Jane and Finch corridor in North Toronto.
-CHRY's studios are located at York University's Student Centre, while its transmitter is located on top of the Vanier College residence building.
+CHRY-FM (branded as VIBE105®) is a Canadian radio station in Toronto, Ontario.
+Broadcasting at 105.5 MHz, it has also served as a community radio station for the residents of the Jane and Finch corridor in North Toronto.

+CHRY is run by the Canadian Centre for Civic Media and Arts Development Inc., with the station's studios are located at York University's Student Centre, and its transmitter is located on top of the Vanier College residence building.

 History

+Early years

 CHRY was founded as a closed-circuit cable radio service, called Radio York, in 1965, and was located on the top floor of Vanier College and served campus residences and the cafeteria located at Central Square.
-On June 1, 1986, upon successful application to the Canadian Radio-television and Telecommunications Commission (CRTC) for a broadcasting licence, began to broadcast as CHRY at 50W, with a transmitting antenna located on the top of Vanier College's residence building.
+On June 1, 1986, upon successful application to the Canadian Radio-television and Telecommunications Commission (CRTC) for a broadcasting licence, began to broadcast as CHRY at 50 watts, with a transmitting antenna located on the top of Vanier College's residence building.
 As well, on this day, it became incorporated as CHRY Community Radio, Inc.